urvi-maheshwari/urvi-maheshwari.github.io/_pages/about.md

 (3) what logical processes and sensorimotor procedures are involved in learning and abstraction?

-I address these broader questions through empirical case studies on the origins and development of numerical cognition, temporal reasoning, spatial thinking, and modal reasoning in children and adults.
+I address these questions through empirical case studies on the origins and development of numerical cognition, temporal reasoning, spatial thinking, and modal reasoning in children and adults.
 I conduct both in-lab and field studies across a range of developmental, linguistic, and cultural contexts.